Hi. I’m Richard. I started this blog to document my experiments, and help others who are interested in taking a few steps off the beaten path.

 - Beware of Geeks Bearing Formulas – Nitpicking the hidden assumptions of the FIRE movement, and modelling how well they hold up in edge cases

 - The Barbell Strategy for Bastards – How I bastardised Nassim Taleb’s investing advice and rejigged my portfolio to get exposure to asymmetric returns

 - Getting Rid of All Your Stuff Feels Like Taking a Big, Dreamy Dump – On the satisfaction of ditching all my worldly possessions to go live out of a backpack

-- Throw Away Your Television – A sanctimonious but quite good rant about passive leisure, addiction, and opportunity costs
+- Throw Away Your Television – A sanctimonious rant about passive leisure, addiction, and opportunity costs

-- The Life-Changing Magic of Tidying Up is Utterly Deranged, and I Love It – The method behind Marie Kondo’s apparent madness, and ‘does it spark joy?’ as the best life heuristic I’ve ever come across
+- The Life-Changing Magic of Tidying Up is Utterly Deranged, and I Love It – The method behind Marie Kondo’s apparent madness, and why ‘does it spark joy?’ is the best life heuristic I’ve ever come across

 - Digital Minimalism Review: Gazing Into the Abyss – The case against solitude, shopping for a new identity, and making more deliberate trade-offs

 - The Pizza Diet: Eating 222 Large Pizzas In a Row – The problem with restrictive diets and the concept of ‘clean’ and ‘dirty’ foods